Bill Turnbull: Personal life and death

 Turnbull married Sarah McCombie in March 1988 in the London Borough of Hackney.
-The marriage produced three children, Henry (born October 1988), Will (born October 1989) and Flora (born August 1991).
-Turnbull and his wife previously lived in Buckinghamshire but relocated to Rainow, Cheshire, in 2012, following the move of BBC Breakfast to Salford.
+The couple had two sons (born September 1988 and October 1989), and a daughter (born August 1991).
+Turnbull and his wife previously lived in Jordans, Buckinghamshire but relocated to Rainow, Cheshire, in 2012, following the move of BBC Breakfast to Salford.
 Subsequently, he moved to Theberton, Suffolk.

-Turnbull was a fan of Wycombe Wanderers F.C., for which he commentated on home games for online listeners.
+Turnbull was a fan of Wycombe Wanderers, for which he commentated on home games for online listeners.
 His hobbies included beekeeping, chickens and dancing.
 In addition, Turnbull enjoyed long-distance running, having competed in the London Marathon on a number of occasions, and the Great North Run on 5 October 2008.
 On 8 September 2009, Turnbull was awarded an honorary doctorate from Buckinghamshire New University in recognition of his charity work within the Buckinghamshire community.

 In May 2010, he published The Bad Beekeepers Club, a comedy book about the ups and downs of beekeeping.

 In March 2018, Turnbull revealed he had been diagnosed the previous November with prostate cancer.
-He died at his home in Suffolk, on 31 August 2022, at the age of 66.
+He died at his home in Suffolk on 31 August 2022, aged 66.
 Following his death, the commentary gantry at Wycombe Wanderers' Adams Park was renamed after Turnbull in his honour.